 Hey, y’all.
 Can you tell I am from the south?
 I am a small town girl born and raised in rural East Tennessee, United States.
 My hometown was one of those southern towns with a church on every quarter, almost everyone is related, and you graduate high school with 90% of your kindergarten class.
 My Yankee parents (my mom is from Pennsylvania and my dad is from New Jersey) found their retirement home at the ripe age of 30.
 It is a 9 room log cabin with a pond and 55 acres of woods and fields.
 I grew up exploring the property and having imaginary adventures.

-I got the travel and exportation bug very early in life.
+I got the travel and exploration bug very early in life.
 My parents loved to travel.
 My parents didn’t let having a kid stop them from traveling.
 They flew with me to kite festivals all over the country.
 I was 4 the first time I left the country.
 When I graduated high school, I had been to 20+ states and 10 countries.
 One thing that stands out is that I have only lived in one town in Tennessee.
 I had never experienced moving to a new town, being the new kid in school, or a home to explore.

 This lead to my first solo adventure and eight-hour move to Gainesville, Florida to attend the University of Florida.
-During college, I used those four years as time to explore and travel.
+During college, I used those four years as a time to explore and travel.
 I spent my freshman summer working in a Mount Rainer National Park, Washington and my junior summer interning in Colorado Springs, Colorado.
 Both summers involved a solo cross-country National Park hopping road trip.

 Fun Facts about Me